ThammisettiUshaSree/InnovativeSphere_Project/README.md

 ## 🚀 Roadmap

-We’re excited about the future of StartNet-Web!
-Here’s what’s on the horizon:
+I’m excited about the future of StartNet-Web!
+Here’s what I have planned:
 - [ ] Enhanced AI matching algorithms for better recommendations.
 - [ ] Real-time chat system for seamless communication.
 - [ ] Mobile app for iOS and Android.
 - [ ] Blockchain integration for secure funding transactions.
 - [ ] Advanced analytics dashboard for investors and entrepreneurs.

+Want to help shape the future of StartNet-Web?
+Check out my [issues page](https://github.com/Praveen22042005/StartNet-Web/issues) for opportunities to contribute!

 ---

 ## 🤝 Contributing

-We welcome contributions from the community!
+I welcome contributions from the community!
 Whether you’re fixing a bug, adding a feature, or improving documentation, your help is greatly appreciated.

 ### How to Contribute
 1. Fork the repository.